 - Lay vegetables on a sheet pan, and spoon half the butter mixture on top.
 Mix, then place in oven for 20 minutes.

 - Remove the pan from the oven, and lay the fish over the veggies.
 Spoon the remaining butter mixture over the fish and veggies.
 Bake for another 20 minutes, or until the fish is done.

 - Serve and enjoy!

 When purchasing sheet pans for these recipes, stay away from aluminum or non-stick!
 They have toxins that leach into food when heated.
-Instead, get pans like these.
-I use some just like this and have loved them for years!
+Instead, look for pans made from stainless steel.
 The material is not toxic and they are quite durable.

 Note that this post contains affiliate links, which earn me a small commission at no extra cost to you.
 Thank you for your support!